xiaoxiaozhu5/42minishell/README.md

   * unset with no options
   * env with no options or arguments
   * exit with no options
-* ' inhibit all interpretation of a sequence of characters.
+* ' inhibits all interpretation of a sequence of characters.
-* " inhibit all interpretation of a sequence of characters except for $.
+* " inhibits all interpretation of a sequence of characters except for $.
 * Redirections:
-  * "<" should redirect input.
+  * "<" redirect input.
-  * ">" should redirect output.
+  * ">" redirect output.
   * "<<" read input from the current source until a line containing only the delimiter is seen.
-  * ">>" should redirect output with append mode.
+  * ">>" redirect output with append mode.
 * Pipes | the output of each command in the pipeline is connected via a pipe to the input of the next command.
-* Environment variables ($ followed by characters) should expand to their values.
+* Environment variables ($ followed by characters) expands to their values.
-* $? should expand to the exit status of the most recently executed foreground pipeline.
+* $? expands to the exit status of the most recently executed foreground pipeline.
 * ctrl-C ctrl-D ctrl-\ works like in bash.
 * When interactive: